tushar-semwal/academic-kickstart/content/post/2020-01-11-nanogateway-raspberrypi.md

 2. Create a project folder and copy these three files - [main.py](https://github.com/pycom/pycom-libraries/blob/master/examples/lorawan-nano-gateway/main.py), [config.py](https://github.com/pycom/pycom-libraries/blob/master/examples/lorawan-nano-gateway/config.py), and [nanogateway.py](https://github.com/pycom/pycom-libraries/blob/master/examples/lorawan-nano-gateway/nanogateway.py) inside the folder.

 3. Open the project folder in ATOM and edit the `nanogateway.py` file.
 Since I am on an eduroam network, it is difficult to setup internet.
 Thus, we will remove any lines of code in the `nanogateway.py` file which requires internet.
-Fortunately, there are not many line.
-Specifically, just comment out lines `145--149` which show `ntp_sync` function calls.
+Fortunately, there are not many lines.
+Specifically, just comment out lines `145--149` which have `ntp_sync` function calls.

 4. `main.py`: Keep the file untouched.

 5. `config.py`: Enter the required fields,
-	- SERVER = 'IP of RPi access point'
+	- SERVER = 'IP of RPi access point entered in Step-2'
 	- PORT = 1700
-	- WIFI_SSID = 'WIFI name created'
+	- WIFI_SSID = 'WIFI name created in Step-2'
-	- WIFI_PASS = 'WIFI password created'
+	- WIFI_PASS = 'WIFI password created in Step-2'
 	- I am in Europe region and thus uncomment the lines for EU868 and comment for US915.

-6.
+_Step-4_

+Now we need to register both the Nanogateway and the client LoPy node on the Chirpstack server.
+This step is important in order to create and join the LoRaWAN network.

+1. Follow this youtube [video](https://youtu.be/mkuS5QUj5Js?t=285) from time=04:45.